 It is noteworthy that our approach, likely due to its built-in robustness towards non-stationarities (cf.\ §\ref{apdx:conditional_tests}), can almost maintain the quality of the recovered union-graph even under the addition of more non-stationarities.
 This also applies to Regime-PCMCI in the case of synchronized changes.

 \paragraph{Regime-Sizes}

 We use different window-sizes and a hyperparameter-set for large regimes vs.\ one for the general case.
 One would expect that starting at small ground truth segment-lengths, then increasing them would demonstrate a clear hand-off\Slash{}cross-over at some point in the middle.
 Interestingly, while there is some crossover-behavior, it is not very pronounced for time series models (see Fig.\ \ref{fig:dcd_ts_regime_sizes}).
-The behavior is closer to this expectation in the IID-case (§\ref{apdx:num_exp_regime_size}), so we belief that this is a time series effect (at least for our method).
+The behavior is closer to this expectation in the IID-case (§\ref{apdx:num_exp_regime_size}), so we believe that this is a time series effect (at least for our method; considering that we use hyperparameters configured for the IID case, this is not too surprising).
 From this observation, we recommend to typically use the hyperparameter set for larger regimes in the time series case for now.
 It might make sense to investigate good hyperparameter choices for the time series case in future work.